Asynchronous Tasks With Django and Celery

 Watch Now This tutorial has a related video course created by the Real Python team.
 Watch it together with the written tutorial to deepen your understanding: Creating Asynchronous Tasks With Celery and Django

-If you’ve never used Celery in a Django app before, or if you’ve peeked into Celery’s documentation but couldn’t find your way around, then you’re in the right place.
-You’ll learn all you need to start running asynchronous tasks with Django and Celery.
+You’re in the right place if you’ve never used Celery in a Django app before, or if you’ve peeked into Celery’s documentation but couldn’t find your way around.
+You’ll learn how to configure Celery in Django to handle tasks asynchronously, ensuring your application remains responsive and efficient.

-You’ll integrate Celery into an existing Django app.
-Go ahead and download the code for that app so you can follow along:
+To focus this tutorial on the essentials, you’ll integrate Celery into an existing Django app.
+Go ahead and download the code for that app so that you can follow along:

 Python Celery Basics